 In Real Life, female cattle are not able to be milked year round.
 Like most female mammals, they make milk only for their offspring and thus only lactate during pregnancy and directly after pregnancy, and even then, they only lactate during a warmer season.
-Cows need to constantly be pregnant (being impregnated once a year) and be in a warm temperature in order to make milk.
+Cows need to constantly be pregnant (being impregnated about once a year)note and be in a warm temperature in order to make milk.
 Even then, cows will eventually stop giving milk with age, which leads to the cows either being retired or sent to the slaughter.

 This trope also applies to other animals used for milk, such as goats and buffalo.